 Medical intervention is necessary in this case.
 Laser hair reduction procedures work well and help resolve the issue.
-However, if left untreated, repeated ingrown pubic hair can become chronic and grow into an infection of the hair follicles called folliculitis.
+However, if left untreated, repeated ingrown hairs can become chronic and grow into an infection of the hair follicles called folliculitis.

 2. Molluscum Contagiosum (MC)